lacuna/bifurcan/doc/durable.md

 ![](../benchmarks/images/durable_in_cache_random_read_duration.png)

-It's worth noting, however, that when our dataset fits in-memory Bifurcan has half the latency, and much more consistency.
+It's worth noting specifically that when our dataset fits in memory Bifurcan has half the latency, and much more consistency.
 This should also translate to larger datasets with non-uniform read patterns (i.e. a smaller set of keys which are "hot").